aresous/aresous/README.md

 - 👋 Hi
-- 👀 I’m interested in cake
+- 👀 I’m interested in fullstack web dev
-- 🌱 I’m currently learning cake
+- 🌱 I’m currently learning js / html / css
-- 💞️ I’m looking to collaborate on cake
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me cake
+- 📫 How to reach me : ???

 <!---
 aresous/aresous is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.